mcuntz/pyeee/docs/source/index.rst

 -------------------------------------

 The function for ``pyeee`` must be of the form `func(x)`.
-Use Python's :any:`functools.partial` from the :mod:`functools` module to pass other function parameters.
+Use Python's :func:`functools.partial` from the :mod:`functools` module to pass other function parameters.

 For example pass the parameters :math:`a` and :math:`b` to the Ishigami-Homma function: